Lavender Sachets DIY

 14-15.
 Heat your glue gun (no stitching required!) and apply a thin line of hot glue on the lower part of a non printed piece of fabric, then use your fingers to press the printed piece of fabric on top – be careful not to have hot glue spills, they will burn your fingers!
 Do the same on the left and right side, but make sure you leave the top of the sachet unglued.
 Glue and ‘assemble’ all the sachets this way.

-16. Use a teaspoon to fill each sachet with beautifully scented lavender buds.
-I added about 7 teaspoons to each bag, but looking back in retrospective, I think I could have added a total of up to 10-12 teaspoons, for a more ‘puffier’ final look 🙂
+16. Use a spoon to fill each of the little bags with beautifully scented lavender buds.
+I added about 7 teaspoons to each bag, but looking back in retrospective, I think I could have added a total of up to 10-12 teaspoons, for a more ‘puffier’ final look

 17. Fill all the sachets with lavender and try to press it down a bit with your fingers, we’ll need some free space on top when finishing the sachets.

 18. Use twine, ribbons, lace or really anything else you think it might look good with your sachets to create a cute hanger for them.
 This will help hanging the sachets (obviously) but will also add dimension and embellish them even more!
-Cut pieces of twine to the size you want and have them all ready before moving on.
+Cut pieces of twine to the size you want and have them all ready before moving on, you can tie a knot at the end if you like.

-19. You’ll have to move quickly for this final step – closing the sachets!
+19. You’ll have to move quickly for this final step – closing the lavender sachet bags!
 Start by applying a thin glue trace on the inside of the sachet, loop your twine and tuck it in, then use your fingers to press the top piece of fabric and seal everything in.
 Do the same for all your sachets and you are done!

 Finished Homemade Lavender Sachet